Food Safety and GMP for Manufacturing

 £25.00 (plus VAT)

-Food Safety and GMP for Manufacturing – specifically designed for product sector…
+Food Safety and GMP for Manufacturing – specifically designed for your product sector…

 Typical basic food hygiene training, or Level 2 Food Safety as sometimes called, has been around for many, many years and was originally built for food made in a kitchen.

 Today food manufacturing and the associated standards have advanced dramatically since then and so Techni-K have designed food safety training which meets todays modern manufacturing environment.

 No longer should operators continue to be taught why it’s important to segregate raw and cooks high risk foods (such as chicken), even though in their day to day roles, they may not even use such high risk ingredients.
 Operators should however be taught about the controls which are critical to the product that is being made, such as pasteurisation or CIP in dairy, cooking where high risk products are being made, glass controls on a glass bottling plant or curing and smoking for meat.